 smartgeber Logo

-Reverse engineering involves three main steps: Information Gathering, Analysis, and Reconstruction.
-Each step plays a crucial role in understanding and recreating the original product or system, providing valuable insights into its design and functionality.
+Reverse engineering involves three main steps: information gathering, analysis, and reconstruction.
+Each step plays a crucial role in understanding and recreating the original system or product.

 What three things does reverse engineering include?